 In line with the role types, the project was split as follows:

-- Technical roles (Phase 1): Appropriate task roles related to technical job functions (e.g. Basis, authorization administration, etc.) limited the risk of wide access given to internal support personnel and outsourced providers.
+- Technical roles (Phase 1): Appropriate task roles related to technical job functions (e.g. Basis, authorisation administration, etc.) limited the risk of wide access given to internal support personnel and outsourced providers.

-- Technical roles (Phase 2): Restriction of basis critical authorization objects, with a special focus on implementing fine-grained Remote Function Call (RFC) access.
+- Technical roles (Phase 2): Restriction of basis critical authorisation objects, with a special focus on implementing fine-grained Remote Function Call (RFC) access.

 Rule-sets are combined rules that are attached to identified GRC risks.
 They are implemented as a means to link mitigating controls to the risks associated with business processes.
 Soterion developed a standard rule-set that needed to be adapted to suit Saint-Gobain SA’s needs.

 The Soterion solution was implemented with a market-leading access risk rule-set.
-However, as with all standard or out-of-the-box rule-sets, they are designed to be applicable to organizations across different industries and geographies.
-Customizing the rule-set to be Saint-Gobain SA specific was an important step in the journey to ensure business buy-in.
+However, as with all standard or out-of-the-box rule-sets, they are designed to be applicable to organisations across different industries and geographies.
+Customising the rule-set to be Saint-Gobain SA specific was an important step in the journey to ensure business buy-in.

-As it is impossible to operate without any access risk, mitigations play a vital role in reducing the organization’s risk exposure.
-It was important to mitigate those risks that were unavoidable and relevant to the organization.
+As it is impossible to operate without any access risk, mitigations play a vital role in reducing the organisation’s risk exposure.
+It was important to mitigate those risks that were unavoidable and relevant to the organisation.
 Many controls already existed in the business.
-These controls were identified and documented into a central repository and mapped to risks in the customized rule-set.
+These controls were identified and documented into a central repository and mapped to risks in the customised rule-set.